Trackinsight 2024 Global ETF Survey Report Released: Unveiling 50+ Charts On Worldwide ETF Trends

 “We coined the phrase ETF 3.0 several years ago, as a description of the exponential growth we expected to see for active ETFs globally.
 The 2024 survey results echo our predictions,” said Francis Koudelka, Senior Vice President & Global ETF Product Specialist at State Street.“Global investors are telling us they are allocating more to active ETFs, would be more apt to purchase a strategy if it was converted from a mutual fund to ETF, and would like to see global regulators enable a listed ETF as a share class of an unlisted fund.
 We remain bullish on the growth of active ETFs globally.”

-Travis Spence, Head of ETF Distribution in EMEA at J.P.
-Morgan Asset Management, said:“ETFs remain one of the fastest growing parts of the asset management industry and with nearly 80% of ETF buyers in EMEA planning to increase their allocation to active ETFs in the next couple of years, we believe the future of ETFs is active.
-Not only are we seeing existing ETF buyers starting to rotate into active ETFs, we're also starting to see users of traditional active management increasingly embracing the ETF wrapper, alongside mutual funds.
-We're also seeing increasing interest in active fixed income ETFs which can allocate towards higher-quality issuers and away from those issuers at risk of downgrades.
-Active management can produce better investment outcomes, particularly when it comes to sustainable investing, where fundamental active research can take into account financially materially factors, combined with engagement.”
+“This year's Global ETF Survey provides a pivotal perspective into the broader ETF landscape, and where investors are finding the most value.
+ETFs continue to experience revolutionary growth, and this survey provides a critical look at the trends fueling the momentum,” said Bryon Lake, Global Head of ETF Solutions at J.P.
+Morgan Asset Management.“We're particularly excited about active ETF strategies, as they secured 25% of the North American flows last year.
+We also anticipate active fixed income ETFs will become a staple in portfolios as investors continue to seek out unique offerings.”

-In addition to the full report, Trackinsight and its partners are delighted to offer additional content with thought leadership articles and weekly updated industry league tables, freely accessible from trackinsight, enabling everyone to gain valuable insights into the ETF market.
-For more information on the 2024 Global ETF Survey , please visit trackinsight .
+In addition to the full report, Trackinsight and its partners are delighted to offer additional content with thought leadership articles and weekly updated industry league tables, freely accessible from etfcentral, enabling everyone to gain valuable insights into the ETF market.
+For more information on the 2024 Global ETF Survey , please visit etfcentral .

 About Trackinsight: